documentkit/JS_interview_questions/README.md

 x | | y    // Returns 220 since the first value is truthy

-x | | z   // Returns 220 since the first value is truthy
+x | | z e  // Returns 220 since the first value is truthy

 x && y    // Returns "Hello" since both the values are truthy